makma/fingerprintjs.com/content/blog/a-guide-to-ecommerce-merchant-fraud-protection-in-2021.md

 #### **Orders made from unusual locations**

 The majority of ecommerce stores are not run by multinational corporations with locations across the globe.
 And on the other end of the order, most customers generally come from familiar markets and locations.
 Online merchants should therefore be wary of orders originating from unexpected countries — this could be deemed suspicious due to language differences, exorbitant shipping costs, or a general lack of perceived interest from that location.
-Additionally, if a customer who usually gets an order shipped to a certain address suddently makes a purchase from another country, the transaction in question should be investigated.
+Additionally, if a customer who usually gets an order shipped to a certain address suddenly makes a purchase from another country, the transaction in question should be investigated.

 #### **Multiple product delivery locations**